brunodrugowick/brunodrugowick.github.io/_posts/2019-05-04-adding-ssh-key-to-github.md

 - Choose a good title, like `Living Room Desktop SSH Key`.
 - Paste your SSH key on the `Key` text area.

-Now you can clone, commit and everything else without typing your password on every operation.
+Now all operations to/from GitHub (`clone`, `pull`, `push` and others) can be performed safely without typing user and password every time.